 This study combined perfusion and diffusion parameters to quantify the low perfusion compartments that may be responsible for treatment resistance.
 The non-invasive approach using physiological imaging may potentially improve the commonly-used weighted structural imaging.

 The clinical values of the individual markers have been assessed previously.
 Among them, rCBV is reported to indicate IDH mutation status and associated with hypoxia-initiated angiogenesis [27].
 Decreased ADC reflects restricted diffusivity, which is considered to represent higher tumor cellularity/cell packing [28] and associated with shorter survival [29].
-[30]Here we integrated two markers to identify two low perfusion compartments.
-With similar low levels of perfusion, the restricted diffusivity in the ADCL-rCBVL compartment suggests this compartment may contain more hypoxic microstructures.
+Of note, although another meta-analysis also showed that the ADC value had an inverse correlation with cellularity in glioma, this correlation was not consistent in all tumor types [30].
+Here we integrated two markers to identify two low perfusion compartments.
+With similar low levels of perfusion, the restricted diffusivity in the ADCL-rCBVL compartment suggests this compartment may contain more microstructures, compared to the ADCH-rCBVL compartment.

-We measured the lactate, macromolecule and lipid levels at 0.9 ppm (ML9) in the spectra, as increased lactate indicates hypoxia, while ML9 is associated with pro-inflammatory microglial response [31].
+We measured the lactate, macromolecule and lipid levels at 0.9 ppm (ML9) in the spectra, as increased lactate indicates acidic microenvironment, while ML9 is associated with pro-inflammatory microglial response [31].
 The elevated ML9/Cr ratios may suggest both compartments displayed elevated inflammation response [31], potentially due to recruitment of inflammatory cells by necrotic tissue [32].
-The positive correlation between tumor volume and lactate levels in the ADCL-rCBVL compartment could indicate acquired hypoxia as tumor grows.
+The positive correlation between tumor volume and lactate levels in the ADCL-rCBVL compartment could indicate a higher lactate production as tumor grows.
 When evaluating the non-enhancing peritumoral regions, we found that tumors with larger infiltration area tended to have smaller ADCH-rCBVL and larger ADCL-rCBVL compartments, suggesting the latter might be more responsible for infiltration.
 This was supported by our findings that minimally invasive phenotypes displayed significantly lower lactate in the ADCL-rCBVL compartment.

 We further investigated the effects of two compartments on patient survivals.
 Interestingly, a higher Lac/Cr ratio in the two compartments was related to elevated hazard (HR > 1) while this ratio in other tumor regions showed a reduced hazard.
-This implies that the resistant phenotype induced by hypoxia mainly reside in the two compartments.
-As the ADCL-rCBVL compartment was associated with larger tumor infiltration area, higher diffusion invasiveness, and had significant effect on both PFS and OS, this compartment may be more responsible for treatment resistance.
+This implies that the resistant phenotype may possibly reside in the two compartments.
+As the ADCL-rCBVL compartment was associated with larger tumor infiltration area, higher diffusion invasiveness, and had significant effect on both PFS and OS, this compartment may be a leading course for treatment resistance.

 We found that higher volumes of both low perfusion compartments were associated with better survivals, while higher Lac/Cr ratios of these compartments were associated with worse survivals.
-These results suggested that the extent of low perfusion, indicated by volume, and the intensity of hypoxia, indicated by lactate level, have different clinical implications.
-Specifically, the higher proportion of the low perfusion compartments may represent a relatively lower proliferative phenotype, while more intensive hypoxia in these compartment may indicate a more aggressive phenotype.
-[33][34]
+These results suggested the higher proportion of the low perfusion compartments may represent a relatively lower proliferative phenotype; the higher levels of lactate production in these compartment, however, may be associated with a more aggressive phenotype.
+Consistent with our findings, previous studies showed that higher levels of lactate production may be associated with radioresistance [33] and worse patient survival [34], potentially due to the antioxidative capacity of lactate.

 Our findings have clinical significance.
 The identification of possibly resistant compartments could inform choice of treatment target.
-Our results show that higher hypoxia stress in ADCL-rCBVL compartment may lead to a more aggressive phenotype.
-Since adjuvant therapies may aggravate hypoxia stress, this finding suggests that more attention may be needed for patients with larger volumes of ADCL-rCBVL compartment.
+Our results show that higher acidic stress in ADCL-rCBVL compartment may lead to a more aggressive phenotype.
+Since adjuvant therapies may aggravate the microenviromental stress, this finding suggests that more attention may be needed for patients with larger volumes of ADCL-rCBVL compartment.